marcelblijleven/jira-helper/README.md

 Flags:
   -h, --help                 help for assignVersion -s, --host string          host of the Jira API
-  -p, --project string       Abbreviation of the Jira project, e.g. GGWM -b, --releaseBody string   The body of the Github release -t, --token string         Token used to authenticate against the Jira API -u, --user string          user used for authenticating against the Jira API
+  -p, --project string       Abbreviation of the Jira project, e.g. MB -b, --releaseBody string   The body of the Github release -t, --token string         Token used to authenticate against the Jira API -u, --user string          user used for authenticating against the Jira API